HyHend/SPSAM/README.md

 - You walk a path, for example 10 metres north and then 5 metres west.
 - At this moment, there are only so many possibilities on the floorplan where you could've walked this path (not walking through walls, desks etc.)

-This is where the particle system comes in.
+This is where the particle system comes in:
 - When starting, the probability of you being on any point on the map is equal.
 - To approximate this, we uniformly distribute x "particles" over the floorplan.
 - When you move, each particle is moved with the amount of metres in the direction you walk.